RCC Job Fair set for April 13

-WENTWORTH — Job seekers will have a chance to meet employers in person at the 2022 Rockingham Community Job Fair on April 13.
+WENTWORTH — Job seekers will have a chance to meet employers in person at the 2022 Rockingham Community Job Fair today.

 The event will be held from 10 a.m. to 4 p.m. on campus at the Keys Gymnasium at 558 County Home Road, Wentworth.
 More than 30 employers with jobs in government, healthcare, manufacturing, and retail locations are already registered and additional employers are expected.